'Stay out of our city': Chicago officials slam Trump’s threat to target city in next crime crackdown

 He singled out Chicago on Friday, calling it a “mess” and saying residents there are “screaming for us to come" despite significant decreases in crimes of violence.

-President Donald Trump’s suggestion Friday that Chicago might be his next target for crime crackdown didn't sit well with Illinois officeholders.
+Trump’s suggestion that Chicago might be the next target for a crackdown on crime didn't sit well with Illinois officeholders.

 Chicago Mayor Brandon Johnson said his office has not received formal communication from the Trump administration about military or federal law enforcement deployments in Chicago but said “we have grave concerns about the impact of any unlawful deployment of National Guard troops.”